 Over a given period, the median home price is the middle sale price among all homes ranked from highest to lowest with respect to their market value.

-» Current Housing Market Trend 2022: In September 2022, median home prices in Arizona were up by 7.7% compared to the last year.
+» Current Housing Market Trend 2022: In February 2023, median home prices in Arizona were down by 2.2% compared to the last year.

 Inventory or homes for sale refers to the number of unsold residential and commercial real estate units.

 » Current Housing Market Trend 2022: The supply of homes remains historically low, according to Lawrence Yun, NAR Chief Economist and Senior Vice President of Research.
 In September 2022, the inventory of unsold existing homes stood at 3.2 months.

 The Total number of properties sold during the period.